India

 Hydropower

-Along with solar and wind energy, large-hydro power is also an important part of India's power generation mix.
-In March 2024, the total capacity of large hydroelectric power stood at 47 GW.
-According to the (NEP) 2023, this capacity is projected to increase to up to 62 GW in 2031 Small hydro adds another 5 GW.
-Government has developed a Standard Operational Procedure (SOP) for small and large hydro projects to ensure sustainability (CEA, 2024c).
+Besides solar and wind energy, large hydropower is also an important part of India's power sector.
+In March 2025, the total capacity of large hydroelectric power stood at 48 GW.
+According to the (NEP) 2023, this capacity is projected to increase to up to 62 GW in 2031.
+Small hydro added another 5 GW in 2024.
+The government has developed a Standard Operational Procedure (SOP) for small and large hydro projects to ensure environmental sustainability (CEA, 2024c).
+In 2024-25 hydropower generation has seen a rebound after a slowdown due to drought in the region.

-In 2023, a total 4 GW of energy storage tenders were awarded, half of them for pumped storage (IEEFA, 2023g).
+In 2023, a total 4 GW of energy storage tenders were awarded, half of them for pumped storage (IEEFA, 2023f).
 The Ministry of Power has now released a detailed framework for promoting energy storage systems (ESS), including both pumped and battery storage (Ministry of Power, 2023c).
-This guideline also advocates for Viability Gap Funding (VGF) in ESS projects, for up to 40% of capital costs, along with other regulatory and economic incentives.
+This guideline also advocates for Viability Gap Funding (VGF) in ESS projects, for up to 40% of capital costs, along with other regulatory and economic incentives, which has significantly improved project viability.
+This support has led to tariffs approximately 40% lower than non-VGF projects for two-hour storage durations (IEEFA, 2025c).
+Government has announced a VGF funding of INR 54 billion (~USD 630 million) for BESS to support round the clock renewable capacity (Goswami, 2025).

 Guidelines for pumped storage projects (PSPs) have now been finalised and adopted and should help spur additional development (Ministry of Power, 2023a).
 India has around 4.7 GW of installed PSP capacity, but its electricity authority estimates that the total PSP potential is over 100 GW.
 However, concerns expressed by environmental experts over the exemption from environmental clearance of PSPs located in old dams and off-the-river have not been taken into account (Ministry of Power, 2023a; Mongabay, 2023).

-In July 2022, India had introduced an Energy Storage Obligation as part of its broader RE purchase requirements (Ministry of Power, 2022d).
-The Energy Storage Obligation (ESO) required that an increasing percentage of RE comes from stored wind and solar power, starting at 1% in 2023-2024 and rising to 4% by 2029-2030.
-However, in the latest revision of RPO rates, this energy storage obligation appears to have been dropped (MERCOM, 2023).
+In July 2022, India introduced an Energy Storage Obligation as part of its broader renewable energy purchase requirements (Ministry of Power, 2022c).
+The Energy Storage Obligation (ESO) required that an increasing percentage of renewable energy comes from stored wind and solar power, starting at 1% in 2023-2024 and rising to 4% by 2029-2030.
+However, in the latest revision of RPO rates, the ESO appears to have been dropped (MERCOM, 2023).

-The National Green Hydrogen Policy (further details below) also envisages using green hydrogen as a storage option.
+The National Green Hydrogen Policy (more below) also envisages using green hydrogen as a storage option.

 Industry

-1.5°C compatible pathways show the share of electricity in the industrial energy mix increasing between 30-31% by 2030 compared to 2019 (Climate Analytics, 2021).
-Electrification of industry is essential to decrease the use of fossil gas and limit the need for green hydrogen, which requires various conversion steps, leading to a much lower efficiency in the process compared to using renewable electricity directly.
-India needs international support to achieve this.
-However, high industrial electricity prices in India often act as a barrier to the adoption of technologies that could enable the electrification of industries (IEA, 2020b).
+Pathways compatible with a 1.5°C temperature increase show that the share of electricity in the industrial energy mix must increase from 15% to 48% by 2030 (Climate Analytics, 2021).
+The electrification of industry is essential to reduce the use of fossil gas and limit the need for green hydrogen, the production of which requires various conversion steps and leads to much lower process efficiency compared to the direct use of renewable electricity.

 Energy efficiency